Ultraman World Championships

 Always double-check with the organizer's website!
 This page may contain affiliate links.

-- Stage III: A 52.4-mile (84 km) double-marathon run from Hawi to the finish at Old Airport Park in Kailua-Kona.
+- Stage III: 52.4-mile (84 km) double-marathon run.

-The swim portion must be completed within 5.5 hours.
-Participants who do not reach a stage finish line within the 12-hour limit will be disqualified.
+Each stage has a strict 12-hour completion limit.
+Additionally, the swim portion of the first stage must be completed within 5.5 hours.
+Participants who do not reach the finish line of a stage within the 12-hour limit are disqualified.
+The event is held annually during the traditional Thanksgiving weekend.
 Visit the organization's website for the most recent information.